SilenZcience/cat_win/ARGUMENTS.md

 <a id="summary"></a>
 ### <a id="files">-f, --files</a>

-Displays a small summary at the End of Code execution showing every file used and their file Size.
+Displays a small Summary at the End of Code execution showing every File used and their file Size.
-Using this Argument in uppercase (-F, --FILES) will ONLY display the summary and stop Code execution.
+Using this Argument in uppercase (-F, --FILES) will ONLY display the Summary and stop Code execution.

 ```console
 > catw test.txt -f